Police: Woman reports attempted abduction of 4-year-old daughter

-EARLY — Early police released details Wednesday on a mother’s report that a male attempted to grab her 4-year-old daughter Tuesday night in the Hobby Lobby store.
+Early police released details Wednesday on a mother’s report that a male attempted to grab her 4-year-old daughter Tuesday night in an Early business.

 According to an email from Early Police Chief David Mercer:

 On Tuesday evening at approximately 8 p.m. the Early Police Department received a call from a business in the 300 block of Early Boulevard regarding a possible attempted kidnapping of a child.

 Officers made contact with the assistant manager who said a customer had come to him regarding a male subject who tried to grab her 4-year-old daughter.
 The manager said the man quickly left the store and got into a red newer model SUV, possibly an explorer parked at the outer edge of the parking lot.

 Officers made contact with the mother who reported a dark-skinned male, possibly Honduran descent, 5-foot-9, stocky build, wearing a stone washed color jean and a white T-shirt and a boonies style hat and a medical mask had been following her around the store.